Svetlana Boginskaya: Gymnastics career

-She won her first world medal, a bronze on balance beam, at the 1987 World Championships.
+Boginskaya became a member of the Soviet national team at age 14.
+She competed internationally for the first time at the 1987 World Championships, where she placed third on balance beam; the team placed second.
 She went on to compete in the 1988 Olympic Games in Seoul, South Korea, where she won four medals: gold in the team competition, gold on vault, silver on floor, and bronze in the individual all-around.

-Just three days after the Olympics, Boginskaya's longtime coach, Lyubov Miromanova, committed suicide.
+Three days after the Olympics, Boginskaya's longtime coach, Lyubov Miromanova, died by suicide.
 Miromanova had been a surrogate mother to Boginskaya, coaching and caring for her after she moved from Minsk to train full-time in Moscow.
-After her death, Boginskaya began training with Tatiana Grosovivich.
-Under Grosovivich's tutelage, Boginskaya became world champion in 1989 and later dedicated her performance to her late mentor.